By February 28, 2023

 T5 forms are available through our office, and we can assist you in their preparation.

-Be sure to use current versions of T4 and T5 Summaries and Supplementaries to accommodate Government scanning requirements.
+Be sure to use current versions of T4 and T5 Summary and Supplementary forms to accommodate Government scanning requirements.

 If you have paid or credited an amount to a non-resident of Canada such as:

 - Investment income (interest, dividends);